Student Spotlight: Stephanie N. Marcotte, Doctor of Education (Ed.D.)

 Like many adjunct professors around the country, I work multiple jobs.
 While I believe in the establishment of full-time benefited teaching opportunities, I have learned a lot from wearing many hats.
 Currently, I am an adjunct professor of ESL within a credit-bearing community college academic ESL program, a teacher-trainer, a union chapter president representing all faculty and professional staff, and now an interim part-time professional staff member within the nursing department at my community college.

 “Busy” doesn’t quite represent the many hours I spend working, teaching, preparing, and supporting others.
 All of these roles require me to take on different leadership positions, which include supporting the leadership development of others and being an active member of a community of leaders.
-While juggling all of this, I am enrolled in the Doctor of Education in Transformative Leadership (Ed.D.) program at the University of New England.
+While juggling all of this, I am enrolled in the Doctor of Education (Ed.D.) program at the University of New England.
 I am currently entering into the second semester of my second year of the program.

-How has your leadership developed throughout your time at UNE in the Ed.D Program?
+How has your leadership developed throughout your time at UNE in the Ed.D program?

 I have been actively focusing on what it means to be a transformational leader within a transactional world.
 Much of the Ed.D. program focuses on different leadership styles, behaviors, and theories.
 My personal leadership has evolved as my understanding of leadership has evolved.
 I have been able to take my experiences and use them as a platform to better understand the course content, readings, and discussions.